eggaskin/startup260/README.md

 - **Endpoints for data** - My get and submit categories endpoints now communicate with MongoDB, and I have extra endpoints for updating and adding singular categories which will be used later.
 - **Stores data in MongoDB** - I store categories and notes in my categories database.
 I will also store user data to diffrentiate users' notes collections.

+## Login deliverable

+- **User registration** - Creates a new user in the database with their own categories/notes, token and hashed password.
+Existing usernames will be rejected.
+- **existing user** - Verifies the user's name and password from data stored in the database, and if they don't match alerts the user.
+- **Use MongoDB to store credentials** - Done.
+- **Restricts functionality** - You cannot currently add notes without logging in.
+(Once we add websockets this will be changed so you can still add notes/categories but they will be stored in localStorage and not in the database, but you *cant* add notes to the global notepad which will be implemented using websockets.)

 ## FROM HERE ON IS UNFINISHED
-## Login deliverable

-For this deliverable I added user registration and authentication.
-TEMPLATE
-- **User registration** - Creates a new account in the database.
-- **existing user** - Verifies the user's name and password from data stored in the database
-- **Use MongoDB to store credentials** - done!
-- **Restricts functionality** - You cannot vote until you have logged in.

 ## WebSocket deliverable

 For this deliverable I enabled realtime reporting of votes from other users.